liyanboy74/convert-gregorian-to-persian-calander/README.md

 #Convert Gregorian to Persian Calander

-Convert Gregorian date to Persian Calander in C language
+Convert Gregorian date to Persian Calander using C language

 ## Download